 An attorney can help you investigate your claim to determine who is at fault and to calculate the damages you are entitled to.

 Even if you were partially at fault for the accident, you may be able to recover a portion of your damages from the other party’s insurance.
 Under Ohio’s modified comparative fault law, you can recover some damages as long as you were not more than 50% responsible for the accident.

 If you were partially responsible for the accident, it is even more important to have a personal injury attorney on your side.
 The insurance company will try to play up any fault you may have had to reduce or eliminate their liability.

-It is always a good idea to get an attorney when you are injured in a car accident.
+It is always a good idea to get a lawyer when you are injured in a car accident.
 The insurance company may offer you a low-ball settlement.
 But that probably won’t consider things like your pain and suffering and the long-term consequences of your injury.

-Aaron Bensinger of Bensinger Law has years of experience standing up to insurance companies.
+Aaron Bensinger of Bensinger Legal Services has years of experience standing up to insurance companies.
 He will fight for the compensation you deserve and won’t hesitate to take your case to court if the insurance company won’t cooperate.

-Call or contact Aaron today to set up a free consultation and learn how he can help you with your car accident claim.
+Call (419) 455-1410 or contact us online today to set up a free consultation and learn how he can help you with your car accident claim.